 The completion of the high school curricular requirements as set for new freshman admission shall not be required of concurrently enrolled high school students for purposes of admission.
 Concurrent students must meet assessment requirements in English, mathematics, science, and reading by obtaining a minimum subject score on the ACT in order to enroll in courses in those subject areas.
 Concurrent students will not be permitted to enroll in courses outside of those subject areas without meeting the minimum ACT assessment requirement in reading.
-Institutional secondary assessments are not permitted for concurrent students, and concurrently admitted high school students will not be allowed to enroll in any zero-level courses offered by colleges and universities designed to remove high school deficiencies.
+Institutional secondary assessments are not permitted for concurrent students will not be allowed to enroll in any zero-level courses offered by colleges and universities designed to remove high school deficiencies.